openhab/org.openhab.binding.zwave/doc/enerwave/zwnbds_0_0.md

 ## Overview

-The ZWN-BDS is a battery-powered, magnetic contact sensor that wirelessly controls lights and appliances throughout your house.
-When the magnetic contact is broken, such as happens when a door or window is opened, the ZWN-BDS transmits Open/Close status to the gateway.
+<p&gtThe ZWN-BDS is a battery-powered, magnetic contact sensor that wirelessly controls lights and appliances throughout your house.
+When the magnetic contact is broken, such as happens when a door or window is opened, the ZWN-BDS transmits Open/Close status to the gateway.</p&gt

 ### Inclusion Information

-_At the back of the door/window sensor, there is a program button which is used to do adding/deleting and association.
-Also it can be userd as a tamper alarm button, and wake up the door/window sensor manually._
+<p&gt<em&gtAt the back of the door/window sensor, there is a program button which is used to do adding/deleting and association.
+Also it can be userd as a tamper alarm button, and wake up the door/window sensor manually.</em&gt</p&gt <p&gt<strong&gtInclusion</strong&gt</p&gt <ol&gt<li&gtSet a Z-Wave controller into inclusion mode</li&gt <li&gtPress and release the program button located at the back of the door/window sensor to add it into your Z-Wave network and send a Node Information Frame.</li&gt <li&gtThe status LED will stay solid for 10 seconds and turn off once inclusion is successful.</li&gt <li&gtIf the LED never turns on and the inclusion mode times out, then repeat the inclusion process again, and exclude if necessary.</li&gt </ol&gt

-**Inclusion**

-  1. Set a Z-Wave controller into inclusion mode
-  2. Press and release the program button located at the back of the door/window sensor to add it into your Z-Wave network and send a Node Information Frame.
-  3. The status LED will stay solid for 10 seconds and turn off once inclusion is successful.
-  4. If the LED never turns on and the inclusion mode times out, then repeat the inclusion process again, and exclude if necessary.

 ### Exclusion Information

-_At the back of the door/window sensor, there is a program button which is used to do adding/deleting and association.
-Also it can be userd as a tamper alarm button, and wake up the door/window sensor manually._
+<p&gt<em&gtAt the back of the door/window sensor, there is a program button which is used to do adding/deleting and association.
+Also it can be userd as a tamper alarm button, and wake up the door/window sensor manually.</em&gt</p&gt <p&gt<strong&gtExclusion</strong&gt</p&gt <ol&gt<li&gtSet the Z-Wave controller into exclusion mode.</li&gt <li&gtPress and release the program button located at the back of the door/window sensor to exclude it from your Z-Wave network and remove the Node Information Frame.</li&gt <li&gtThe status LED will blink 3 times after releasing the program button, which means it's no longer associated with any Z-Wave network.</li&gt </ol&gt

-**Exclusion**

-  1. Set the Z-Wave controller into exclusion mode.
-  2. Press and release the program button located at the back of the door/window sensor to exclude it from your Z-Wave network and remove the Node Information Frame.
-  3. The status LED will blink 3 times after releasing the program button, which means it's no longer associated with any Z-Wave network.

 ### Wakeup Information